1Complete the Contact Form

 If, at any point down the road, it appears to me that further research would be pointless, I will let you know immediately.
 The fee will be reduced accordingly to reflect the number of hours actually invested into the research project.

-I will make every effort to reach your stated goals within your elected parameters but please understand that results are not guaranteed!
+I will make every effort to reach your stated goals within your elected parameters but please understand that success is not guaranteed!